Approximate full conformal prediction in an RKHS: Designing an approximation from a smooth loss-function

 where, for every $y \in \mathcal{Y}$, the upper approximation to the conformal $p$-value is

-The corresponding lower approximate full conformal prediction region (analogous to the one of Equation~\eqref{eq.lower.approx.region}) is denoted by $\lfcprr{,(1)}{\lambda; \alpha}$.
-The thickness of the prediction region $\ufcprr{,(1)}{\lambda; \alpha}$ is then given by
+The corresponding lower-approximate full-conformal prediction-region (analogous to the one of Eq.~\ref{eq.lower.approx.region}) is denoted by $\lfcprr{,(1)}{\lambda; \alpha}$.
+The thickness of the prediction-region $\ufcprr{,(1)}{\lambda; \alpha}$ is then given by

 as prescribed in Definition~\ref{def.thickness}.
-All of this is an instance of the generic approximation scheme exposed along Section~\ref{sec.approx.prediction.region} (see Definition~\ref{def.approx.prediction.region} for the approximate predictive confidence region, Equation~\eqref{eq.approximate.score.0} for the non-conformity scores approximation, and the upper bounds proved in Theorem~\ref{thm.score.bound.smooth}).
-The next result establishes that allowing for a local control of the score approximation quality leads to an improved (tighter) approximation. \begin{corollary} Under the same assumptions as Theorem~\ref{thm.score.bound.smooth}, for every control level $\alpha \in (0, 1)$, the prediction region $\ufcprr{,(1)}{\lambda; \alpha}$ is a confidence prediction region.
+All of this is an instance of the generic approximation scheme exposed along Section~\ref{sec.approx.prediction.region} (see Definition~\ref{def.approx.prediction.region} for the approximate predictive confidence-region, Eq.~\ref{eq.approximate.score.0} for the non-conformity scores approximation, and the upper-bounds proved in Theorem~\ref{thm.score.bound.smooth}).
+The next result establishes that allowing for a local control of the score approximation quality leads to an improved (tighter) approximation. \begin{corollary} Under the same assumptions as Theorem~\ref{thm.score.bound.smooth}, for any control-level $\alpha \in (0, 1)$, the prediction-region $\ufcprr{,(1)}{\lambda; \alpha}$ is a confidence prediction-region.
 Furthermore, $\ufcprr{,(0)}{\lambda; \alpha}$ is outperformed by $\ufcprr{,(1)}{\lambda; \alpha}$ that is,

 \end{corollary} The proof is postponed to Appendix \ref{proof.smooth}.
-The new approximate region $\ufcprr{,(1)}{\lambda; \alpha}$ is a closer approximation to the full conformal prediction region $\fcprr$ compared to $\ufcprr{,(0)}{\lambda; \alpha}$.
+The new approximate region $\ufcprr{,(1)}{\lambda; \alpha}$ is a closer approximation to the full-conformal prediction-region $\fcprr$ compared to $\ufcprr{,(0)}{\lambda; \alpha}$.
 This results from keeping track of the dependence of the approximation with respect to $y$.
 Unfortunately this improvement only translates in terms of better constants in the worst case, which does not change the convergence rate compared to the non-smooth setup as illustrated by Figure~\ref{fig.comp.bound.smooth.0} (compared to Figure~\ref{fig.comp.bound.non.smooth.0}).